Greater flamingo

-The greater flamingo (Phoenicopterus roseus) is the most widespread and largest species of the flamingo family.
-Common in the Old World, they are found in Northern (coastal) and Sub-Saharan Africa, the Indian subcontinent (south of the Himalayas), the Middle East, the Levant, the Persian Gulf, the Gulf of Aden, the Red Sea, and the Mediterranean countries of Southern Europe.
+The greater flamingo (Phoenicopterus roseus) is the largest and most widespread species of the flamingo family.
+Common in the Old World, they are found in Northern (coastal) and Sub-Saharan Africa, the Indian subcontinent (south of the Himalayas), Central Asia, the Middle East, the Levant, the Persian Gulf, the Gulf of Aden, the Red Sea, and the Mediterranean countries of Southern Europe.

 Taxonomy

 The greater flamingo was described by Peter Simon Pallas in 1811.
-It was previously thought to be the same species as the American flamingo (Phoenicopterus ruber), but because of coloring differences of its head, neck, body, and bill, the two flamingos are now most commonly considered separate species.
-The greater flamingo has no subspecies and is therefore monotypic.
+It was previously thought to be the same species as the American flamingo (Phoenicopterus ruber), but because of colouring differences of its head, neck, body, and bill, these two flamingos are now considered separate species.
+The greater flamingo is monotypic, with no subspecies.